Best Hotel Loyalty Program For Suite Upgrades?

 Hyatt Globalist members receive unlimited space available suite upgrades at check-in, subject to availability.
 If a standard suite is available, you should receive an upgrade to this as a Globalist member.

-You can earn further suite upgrade awards for over qualifying for status (you can choose a suite upgrade award at 70, 80, 90, or 100 elite nights), or if you’re a lifetime Globalist member.
+You can earn further suite upgrade awards for over qualifying for status (you can choose a suite upgrade award with every 10 elite nights earned, from 70 all the way to 150 elite nights), or if you’re a lifetime Globalist member.
 Note that even elite nights earned with credit cards count toward these thresholds.

 You can’t beat the combination of unlimited suite upgrades subject to availability, plus easy to earn confirmable suite upgrades that can be used at the time of booking.